PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * the radius of the sun = 95700000 m

-These numbers are typically expressed in scientific notation.
+As very small and very large numbers have a large number of preceding zeros or trailing zeros they become difficult to transcribe and are therefore typically expressed in scientific notation.

-To convert from a decimal number to a decimal number in scientific notation, we take the order of magnitude of the highest significant digit which is shown depicted in red and this is the value of the exponent at -11 and 8 for the small and large number respectively.
-We take the remaining non-zero numbers highlighted in yellow and add the decimal point after the most digit giving the mantissa which is 5.3 and 6.957 for the small and large number respectively:
+To convert from a decimal number to a decimal number in scientific notation:
+* We take the order of magnitude of the highest significant digit which is shown depicted in red and this is the value of the exponent at -11 and 8 for the small and large number respectively.
+* We take the remaining non-zero numbers highlighted in yellow and add the decimal point after the most digit giving the mantissa which is 5.3 and 6.957 for the small and large number respectively.

 ![033_scientificnotation](./images/033_scientificnotation.PNG)